kr-rothe/openhack-durable-entities/README.md

 ## Introduction

 The objective of this repository is to provide its user with a set of challenges which will help them learn about Azure Functions Durable Entities.
+Test

 ## Durable Functions